ni/semi-test-library-dotnet/docs/UserGuide/SupportedInstrumentTypes.md

 The Semiconductor Test Library supports the core set of modular instruments commonly used within the NI [Semiconductor Test System (STS)](https://www.ni.com/sts).
 Refer to the following table for the instrument types currently supported by the library.

-> [!TIP]
-> When Extensions are not supported by an instrument type, but a Abstractions support is provided, you can refer to the [Making Low-Level Driver Calls](advanced/MakingLowLevelDriverCalls.md) topic the to learn how to interact with the lower-level driver APIs at the Abstractions layer.
->
-> If a instrument type is not listed in the table below, you will need to use the [TestStand Semiconductor Module Code Module API](https://www.ni.com/docs/en-US/bundle/teststand-semiconductor-module/page/tsm-code-module-api.html) in combination with the low-level instrument driver API and proceed with instrument channel centric programming.
-If you need any assistance with this, contact NI for support.

 **Table 1:** Supported Instrument Types

 | Instrument Type                           | Driver    | Abstractions | Extensions           |